Interpersonal Therapy For Depression

 Learn to manage depression through interpersonal therapy

-Interpersonal psychotherapy definition
+Interpersonal therapy definition

-Interpersonal psychotherapy (IPT) is a clinical practice that usually considers your physical, mental, and social vulnerabilities, along with cultural and spiritual factors.
+Interpersonal therapy (IPT) is a clinical practice that usually considers your physical, mental, and social vulnerabilities, along with cultural and spiritual factors.
 IPT's focus is generally on social roles and relationships because these factors can be significant precursors to recurrent major depression and other mood disorders.
 It often focuses on improving problematic interpersonal relationships that the patient has with their friends, family members, coworkers, and the other people in their lives.
 Interpersonal therapy might help a person to recognize how their actions affect their personal relationships or learn to manage disputes effectively.
 This is typically a short term treatment undertaken over the course of several weeks.

 Since its inception, interpersonal therapy has been adapted for use in a group setting as a group therapy option for disorders such as bulimia alongside medications.

-A scientific treatment
+Interpersonal therapy for depression: A scientific treatment

 Are mental disorders in our biology?

-What makes IPT different from CBT may be the concepts and techniques behind the treatment.
+What makes interpersonal therapy different from CBT may be the concepts and techniques behind the treatment.
 First, unlike cognitive therapy, the patient is normally viewed as having a medical condition and the treatment is directly related to its symptoms.
 Therefore, their control over their mental illness may be limited.
 Depressive disorders, mood disorders like borderline personality disorder, anxiety disorders, posttraumatic stress disorder, and other psychological symptoms may happen to them, but may not be caused by their relationship with external stimuli.

 Treatment & therapy goals

 Every type of therapy tends to have its own goals.
-For instance, CBT frequently has the goal of changing thoughts so that feelings and behaviors can also change.
+For instance, CBT frequently has the goal of changing thoughts so that the feelings and behaviors can also change.
 The primary goals are usually to reduce psychiatric symptoms, work on relationships, and build a network of social support, all while teaching relationship skills and working on deficits.

-Concepts behind interpersonal therapy
+Concepts behind interpersonal therapy for depression

-Several concepts, also called tactics, can make up the core of IPT.
+Several concepts, also called tactics, can make up the core of interpersonal therapy.
 Aside from the biopsychosocial/cultural/spiritual basis already discussed, this generally assumes an Interpersonal Triad and makes use of an Interpersonal Inventory.
 The main treatment often takes place as you and your therapist discuss your problems and agree on goals for improving your coping skills.

 The triad

-Interpersonal psychotherapy theory suggests that depression, mood disorders, and other mental disorders may begin after an acute crisis.
+Interpersonal therapy theory suggests that depression, mood disorders, and other mental disorders may begin after an acute crisis.
 This crisis may be somewhat relieved, or it might be exacerbated, depending on your attachment style and biopsychosocial/cultural/spiritual strengths and weaknesses.

 If you also have inadequate social support, the problem with depressive symptoms or major depressive disorder may be compounded further.
 The Interpersonal Triad is viewed as this combination of factors that may add up to cause your distress.
 The Triad includes: